tikankika/COSEAQ/INFO QUIZ Questions Generation - high quality GOSEAQ Q.md

 # version 0.1

-# GQEQT Quiz Question Developer
+# GOSEAQ Quiz Question Developer
-_A pivotal component of the GQEQT framework designed to elevate the creation of quiz questions with analytical depth.
+_A pivotal component of the GOSEAQ framework designed to elevate the creation of quiz questions with analytical depth.
 This tool focuses on generating questions that test comprehension, challenge students with plausible distractors, and provide detailed feedback, all centered around specific concepts or content areas.
 Utilizing a theoretical approach based on test-based learning and crafted with micro-prompts, it aims to enhance the learning experience and assessment quality._

 ## Objective:
 To aid educators in constructing quiz questions that not only assess students' understanding of a particular concept but also delve into the nuances of subject-specific terminology and critical thinking.
 This GPT is structured to facilitate the generation of questions that encourage a deep comprehension of the subject matter, supported by feedback that addresses common misconceptions and clarifies complex ideas.